 Ginger: I find it quite interesting that you consider Australian society to almost have been in ill health before the pandemic because, if you looked at Australia in terms of economics, we were actually quite economically healthy.
 But you don’t believe this is a good measure of how a society is going and I wonder why that is.

-Fiona: Well, I’m very much part of the OECD global project on Beyond GDP.
+Professor Fiona Stanley: Well, I’m very much part of the OECD global project on Beyond GDP.
 And I’m one of those people who believes that an excessive focus on a singular measure of societal progress, the GDP, has been extraordinarily damaging because what it doesn’t measure are all the things that really impact on the health and wellbeing of that population because, if you look at GDP, it measures productivity and sales.
 So, if you sell lots of alcohol, guns, arms, all these things, tobacco, that’s good GDP, but not very good for your health.

 After the very severe bushfires, not the ones most recently, Black Saturday, there was a four billion increase in GDP due to all the expenditure that happened following those bushfires.
 So, you can see that it’s not a good measure of societal progress.

 And a singular focus on financial bottom lines has left us with rising inequalities, with privatisation of essential services, such as health and welfare, prisons and schools, which in fact, have really not delivered particularly in an equal way across society.
 And I think everyone knows that things like mental health problems are rising and justice issues with young people and so on, there is a certain dis-ease about what was happening pre-COVID.

 Ginger: Why do you think we’ve latched onto GDP, we being the globe, really?
 Numerous countries rely on GDP in this way when it was never actually designed to be the measure of a community’s health.